helixlang/helix-lsp/README.md

 ## Support
 For bugs or feature requests, open an issue on the [GitHub repository](https://github.com/helixlang/helix-lsp.git).
 Include your `settings.json` (with sensitive paths redacted) and any relevant logs.

+FIX:

+Failed to activate Helix Language Server Client: CodeExpectedError: Unable to write to User Settings because helix.path is not a registered configuration.